chennin/rift-wardrobe-search/README.md

 ### Inserting Data

+Get Items.xml from the latest `Rift_Discoveries_*.zip` from the Trion public assets folder, and the mapping of items to appearances from the above forum thread (named `rift-wardrobe-appearances-for-items-from-discoveries-2017-6-27.txt` or similar).

 ## Running
 Serve index.py via WSGI.
 The specifics and the (optional) HTTPd setup is beyond the scope of this README, but I am successfully using NGINX to proxy to [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/Python.html).
 A uwsgi config file is included (`appear.ini`).